 - Mix in the sifted powdered sugar ½ cup (60 g) at a time, beating each addition of powdered sugar until incorporated.
 Scrape down sides of mixing bowl as needed.4½ - 5 cups (540 - 600 g) powdered sugar

 - Once all the sugar has been added, mix in the vanilla extract, salt and 3 tablespoons (45 ml) heavy cream.
 If the frosting it too thick, add one more tablespoon (15 ml) heavy cream.
-If it is not thick enough, add ½ cup more powdered sugar.3 - 4 tbsp (45 - 60 ml) heavy cream, room temperature, 1½ tsp (8 ml) vanilla extract, ¼ tsp salt
+If it is not thick enough, add ½ cup more powdered sugar.3 - 4 tablespoon (45 - 60 ml) heavy cream, room temperature, 1½ teaspoon (8 ml) vanilla extract, ¼ teaspoon salt

 - Beat on high for 6 - 8 minutes or until the frosting is to your desired consistency.